imagefactory-web/rds-password-rotation/README.md

 external_secrets_role_arn
 ```

-## 5. Update kubeconfig
+### 5. Update kubeconfig

-Replace the cluster name and region from your Terraform output.
+Replace the cluster name and region with values from your Terraform output.

 ```bash
 aws eks update-kubeconfig \